pculllback/atml3-docs/source/index.html.md

      - renders "3 Stück", if the property drei renders to 3
 ```

+Trailing is a container parameter that is used to insert text behind a rendered string in a container.

 ## Void

-Void is a container parameter that prevents a container from rendering an actual string but preserves its grammatical properties.
-It is mostly used as a reference for grammar containers.

 ```
    [dog_phrase,id=test123;Void]
      - renders nothin but can be referenced by grammar-from=test123 and will deliver it's grammatical properties
 ```

+Void is a container parameter that prevents a container from rendering an actual string but preserves its grammatical properties.
+It is mostly used as a reference for grammar containers.

 Alias: `NoOut`

 ## Source

-Source is a container parameter that can be filled with an intended output.

 ```
 [hund_wort,prep=mit,case=Dat;Source:mit dem Hund]
 ```

+Source is a container parameter that can be filled with an intended output.

 ## Keyword

-To create a keyword, you need to set the keyword parameter with an ID and an alternative text within a container.
-The ID is needed for defining multiple keywords.
-The engine will choose randomly a selection of defined keywords in consideration of the density and deviation.
-Both can be adjusted in the advanced content project configuration.

 ```
    [Text:der goodyear 500;Keyword,id=1,alt=der Reifen]